Ash19-88/Ash19-88/README.md

 - 🔭 I'm all about giving my best in everything I do.
 My peers have often pointed out my leadership skills, especially during my time as a teacher.
 It's these skills that really shine when it comes to managing a group effectively

-- 🌱 I’m currently learning JAVA and Next JS.
+- 🌱 I’m currently learning React Native.

 - ❓ I'm driven to elevate my career as a Front-End web developer by mastering new technologies and frameworks, and contributing to impactful projects within the No Country team.
 I aim to deliver exceptional results and create innovative solutions that drive the team's success.